Beginner's guide to systems

 Headmates may have any number of roles, including none.

-There may me multiple headmates with the same role within a system.
+There may be multiple headmates with the same role within a system.

 This is not a complete list of roles, just the most common ones.Host.